Sculpture in the City

 Try to mimic the shifting angles of the sculpture with your arms.
 Post a photo of your moves to #sculptureinthecity.

-Click the images and videos below to see views of Amaryllis over time.
+Click the images and videos below to see views of Amaryllis over time and a dance performance by the Judy Dworin Performance Project (JDPP) Ensemble.

 Courtesy of Daniel Kuetemeyer, 2020